777arc/textbook/content/channel_coding.rst

 Channel Coding
 #####################

-In this chapter we introduce the basics of channel coding, a.k.a. forward error correction (FEC).
-Channel coding is an enormous area within wireless communications.
-It is a branch of "information theory", which is the study of the quantification, storage, and communication of information.
+In this chapter we introduce the basics of channel coding, a.k.a. forward error correction (FEC), the Shannon Limit, Hamming codes, Turbo codes, and LDPC codes.
+Channel coding is an enormous area within wireless communications, and is a branch of "information theory", which is the study of the quantification, storage, and communication of information.

 ***************************
 Why We Need Channel Coding